Colorado Avalanche: Return to prominence and third Presidents' Trophy (2017–2021)

 On November 18, 2018, the Avalanche earned its 1,000th win in team history, defeating the Ducks in overtime.
 On May 2, 2019, it was announced that the City of Denver and KSE reached an agreement to keep both the Avalanche and Nuggets in the city until 2040.
 The Avalanche returned to the playoffs in the 2019 season, finishing again in the final wild-card spot.
 However, the Avalanche were able to defeat the Calgary Flames in five games, with rookie Cale Makar scoring in his first career game during game 3.
 The Avalanche would then get eliminated in game 7 of the second round by the San Jose Sharks.

-During the 2019 offseason, the Avalanche traded long time defenseman Tyson Barrie to the Toronto Maple Leafs along with Alexander Kerfoot and a sixth-round pick in exchange for Nazem Kadri, Calle Rosen, and a third-round pick.
-The Avalanche improved their record significantly and were sitting at 2nd in their division when the Covid-19 Pandemic paused the NHL season in March 2020.
-When the NHL resumed their season in September, the Avalanche defeated the Arizona Coyotes in the first round, before being eliminated in game 7 by the Dallas Stars in round 2.
+During the 2019 off-season, the Avalanche traded long time defenseman Tyson Barrie to the Toronto Maple Leafs along with Alexander Kerfoot and a sixth-round pick in exchange for Nazem Kadri, Calle Rosen, and a third-round pick.
+The Avalanche improved their record significantly and were sitting at second in their division when the COVID-19 pandemic paused the 2019–20 season in March 2020.
+When the NHL resumed their season in September, the Avalanche defeated the Arizona Coyotes in the first round, before being eliminated in game 7 by the Dallas Stars in second round.

-Following the 2020 playoffs, the Avalanche acquired Devon Toews from the New York Islanders in exchange for second-round picks in the 2021 and 2022 NHL Draft.
-The Avalanche continued to improve and finished the regular season with the Presidents Trophy.
-The Avalanche started the postseason with 6 straight wins, including a 7-1 blowout in game 1 of the second round against the Vegas Golden Knights.
-However, despite the Avalanche building a 2-0 series lead over Vegas, they failed to win another game of the series and were eliminated in six games.
+Following the 2020 playoffs, the Avalanche acquired Devon Toews from the New York Islanders in exchange for second-round picks in the 2021 and 2022.
+The Avalanche continued to improve and finished the regular season with the Presidents' Trophy.
+The Avalanche started the postseason with six straight wins, including a sweep over the St. Louis Blues in the first round and a 7–1 in game 1 of the second round against the Vegas Golden Knights.
+However, despite the Avalanche building a 2–0 series lead over Vegas, they failed to win another game of the series and were eliminated in six games.
 This loss marked their third straight second round exit.